kunthawat/gyana/README.md

 # Gyana

-No-code data science tool or "Figma meets Domo"
+No-Code Data Analytics tool or "Figma meets Domo"
 More information can found on [our slab page](https://gyana.slab.com/topics/tech-mlhaecw3)

 ## Development